Key Ideas

 Block Drafts

 Even if you take the right precautions and caulk your leaky windows and doors, cold air can still get in.
 You can block cold air from creeping under doorways by stuffing the gap with unused towels or blankets.
-Additionally, you can hang blankets and towels over doorways and windows to prevent air from getting in through any gaps there.
+Additionally, you can hang blankets and towels over doorways and windows to prevent cold air from entering your space through any gaps.

 Light a Fire

 If you have a fireplace, you can use this option to generate more heat safely in your home.
 Fires can significantly raise temperatures, especially in concentrated areas like living rooms.
-Further, they are easy to maintain.
-With the right amount of wood, you can keep your family safe and warm throughout the duration of the worst winter weather.
-Many families even choose to have fires when they have power because of the coziness and powerful results they provide.
+With the right amount of wood, you can keep your family safe and warm throughout the duration of the worst of winter weather.
+Many families even choose to have fires when they have power simply because of the coziness factor.